Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Numerical experiments

-As can be seen from Table~\ref{tab:l2_errors 0 and 1}, the reconstruction is better than the un-informed guess of zero in the masked region.
-The relative errors in the unmasked region are consistent with the level of noise.
+It can be seen from Table~\ref{tab:l2_errors 0 and 1} that the QR reconstruction is of reasonable quality even in the masked region.
+In contrast, Table~\ref{tab:l2_errors 0 and 1 SPG} shows that the \texttt{SPGL1} algorithm has essentially no validity in the masked region, in that the root mean square relative error in region ${\mathcal R}_0$ is of the order of 100\%.